Part of the "Cheat Day" Family | Visit Main Site

 Honestly, I don’t care about the ingredients not being super clean.
 This is a breakfast cereal with protein added- it’s not trying to compete with the ultra-clean options out there.
 If you’re looking for a super clean breakfast cereal, I’d stick with Three Wishes.

-Ingredients aside, a getting 17-18 grams of protein for 170 calories in one cup of cereal is very impressive.
+Ingredients aside, getting 17-18 grams of protein for 170 calories in one cup of cereal is very impressive.

-Marshmallow Ghost Protein Cereal Review
+Marshmallow Ghost Protein Cereal Review (Now called Lucky Charms Flavor)

 Now, I will say that when you combine the cereal with the marshmallows and milk, it becomes a little more apparent that you’re eating a protein cereal.
 The puffs on their own don’t seem overly dry, but when you experience it alongside the marshmallows and milk, you realize just how dry the cereal itself is.